-Gerald Taiaiake Alfred is the manager of the Kahnawà:ke Governance Project.
+Gerald Taiaiake Alfred is the Project Manager

 The Kahnawà:ke Governance Project’s Advisory Group provides feedback on the design and conduct of community engagement processes, counsels the Project Manager on issue-specific matters that arise from time to time, participates in processes and events to ensure accountability, provides advice on the interpretation of input from the community, and reviews documents that are produced as part of the project.

 The following Kahnawakerò:non are serving as members of the Advisory Group:

 Brooke Katsitsiio Splicer